ankur-saxena-88/vimrc_file/README.md

 To use my .vimrc file on your system, follow the steps given below:

 1. Download the code given above on your system.
-2. After downloading, extract it and copy the vimrc file to your home directory according to your operating system.
+2. After downloading, extract it and copy the 'vimrc' file to your home directory according to your operating system.

-If you are a Windows user, copy the _vimrc file in your home directory and if you are a Linux / MacOS user, copy the .vimrc file in your home directory and enjoy using the Vim text editor.
+<b><u>NOTE:</u></b> If you are a Windows user, rename it as '_vimrc' and if you are a Linux and Max user, rename it as '.vimrc'.

 # How To Install Plugin In Vim